stefanhans/golang-contexting/README.md

 ### Contextinformation (CI)
 ![Info](images/info_small.jpg)
 Contextinformation (CI) refers mainly to the known terms information and context.
-Due to the lack of an useful clear distinction between the two, CI is defined here as information within its described context, i.e. context becomes part of CI by describing it.
+Due to the lack of a useful clear distinction between the two, CI is defined here as information within its described context, i.e. context becomes part of CI by describing it.
 Another aspect of CI is the accuracy with regard to possible matches with other